 Just south of downtown Nashville, you’ll find approximately 2,000 booths full of new and used merchandise at the Nashville Flea Market.
 The year-round flea market takes place once a month at the Tennessee State Fairgrounds.
 Each month has its own theme like spring fling or back to school.
 With so many booths, it's guaranteed that everyone in the family can find something to love at the Flea Market.

-The market is open every fourth Saturday of the month except in December when it is held the third Saturday of the month due to the winter holidays.
+The Flea Market is open on the fourth weekend of each month, except in December when it will be held on the third weekend, due to winter holidays.

 One thing that sets the Nashville Flea Market apart from other flea markets is its monthly theme.
 Past themes have included things like a retro revival, romance junkies, down memory lane, vintage galore, Americana cool, and old-school rules.